-From March 2012 until the end of January 2017, the School participated in The Independent Schools' Pension Scheme ('the Scheme'), which is a funded multi-employer defined benefit scheme for members of Support Staff.
-The Scheme provides a pension of one-eightieth of the member's career average revalued earnings for each year (and months proportionately) of pensionable service, and is thus a Defined Benefit Scheme.
+From March 2012 until the end of January 2018, the School participated in The Independent Schools' Pension Scheme ('the Scheme'), which is a funded multi-employer defined benefit scheme for members of Support Staff.
+The Scheme provides a pension of one-eightleth of the member's career average revalued earnings for each year (and months proportionately) of pensionable service, and is thus a Defined Benefit Scheme.
 The Scheme is contracted-out of the State Scheme.

-It is not possible in the normal course of events to identify on a consistent and reasonable basis the share of underlying assets and liabilities belonging to individual participating employers.
+It is not possible in the normal course of events to identify on a consistent and reasonable basis the share of underlying assets and liabilities belonging to Individual participating employers.
 This is because the Scheme is a multi-employer scheme, where the Scheme assets are co-mingled for investment purposes and benefits are paid from the total Scheme assets.
 Accordingly, the annual accounting charge represents the employer contributions payable.
-Contributions of £158,770 were paid in the five months to January 2017 based on a long-term contribution rate of 14.1%.
+Contributions of £0 were paid in 2019, (In the five months to January 2018 £158,770 were paid based on a long-term contribution rate of 14.1%.